 AP Economics is a fast-paced college-level course that focuses on the decision making of individuals, businesses, and the government.
 Students will study a variety of economic theories and analyze their practical application in the real world.
 Extensive math skills are not required; however, the ability to analyze graphs and charts is essential.
 This yearlong course covers both micro and macroeconomics.
 Microeconomics focuses on the behavior of individuals and firms - the supply and demand for products and labor, profit maximization and market structure, and market failure.
 Macroeconomics focuses on the economy as a whole, both domestically and internationally.
 It introduces students to measures of economic health, fiscal policy, monetary policy, and international economics.
-Students are expected to take two separate AP exams in May - one for Microeconomics and the other for Macroeconomics.
 The course will also analyze topics that are part of the IB Economics curriculum, specifically International Economics and Economic Development.
 The former will explore the international movement of labor, capital, investment and currency, while the latter analyzes challenges faced by underdeveloped and developing countries.